hakger/lato-webfont/README.md

 Cyrillic-based languages as well as Greek and IPA phonetics.
 In the process, the metrics and kerning of the family have been revised and four additional weights were created.
+Lato 2.015 Implements mark positioning, which should work for most glyphs

 * **Copyright**
-Copyright (c) 2010-2014 by tyPoland Łukasz Dziedzic with Reserved Font Name "Lato".
+Copyright (c) 2010-2015 by tyPoland Łukasz Dziedzic with Reserved Font Name "Lato".

 Licensed under the SIL Open Font License, Version 1.1.